greydevv/prntsc/README.md

 ### Usage

+This repository is no longer actively maintained.
+The most recent supported Python is `Python 3.8`.

-From terminal, run `python main.py` followed by the number of images to be generated.
+From terminal, run `python3.8 main.py`, followed by the number of images to be generated.

 To generate five images:
 ```